Calculate your SIP ReturnsExplore

 Cons of Investing in Stocks Under ₹50

-• Lower-priced stocks are often more volatile, subjecting investors to greater price fluctuations and potential losses.
+• Lower-priced stocks are often more volatile, subjecting investors to more significant price fluctuations and potential losses.

 • Some low-priced stocks may face liquidity issues, making it difficult to buy or sell shares in the market without impacting the stock price.

-• Returns from lower-priced stocks may be offset by the standardised brokerage charges per order.
+• The standardised brokerage charges per order may offset returns from lower-priced stocks.
 For example, even a gain of ₹10 from a stock priced at ₹50, i.e. a 20% return, can be offset if the charges per order is ₹20.
 This same ₹20 would be insignificant for the same percentage return if the order value is in lakhs of rupees.

 Key Factors To Consider Before Investing